flonadb/flonadb/README.md

 ```java
 Connection c = DriverManager.getConnection("jdbc:flona://mysql-prod");
 ```
-The URL above is used to connect to a database instance named `mysql-prod` defined in the proxy database config file we created.
+The URL above is used to connect to a database instance named `mysql-prod` defined in the database instance configuration file we created.

 #### Using FlonaDataSource
 Flona driver also provides `com.amiyul.flona.driver FlonaDataSource` which is a JDBC `DataSource` implementation and